 Status of This Document

-This is a Supplemental Report to the Initial Report of the GNSO New gTLD Subsequent Procedures (SubPro) Working Group (“Work Track 5 Supplemental Report”), which covers the topic of geographic names at the top level addressed by the Working Group’s Work Track 5.
-It is being posted for public comment.
+This is a Supplemental Report (the “Work Track 5 Supplemental Report) to the Initial Report of the GNSO New gTLD Subsequent Procedures (SubPro) Working Group (the “Initial Report”), which covers the topic of geographic names at the top level addressed by the Working Group’s Work Track 5.
+The Work Track 5 Supplemental Report is being posted for public comment.

 Preamble

-The objective of this Supplemental Report to the Initial Report is to document Work Track 5’s deliberations and preliminary recommendations, potential options for recommendations, as well as specific questions for which the Work Track is seeking input.
+The objective of this Supplemental Report to the Initial Report is to document Work Track 5’s deliberations, potential options for recommendations, and (where applicable) preliminary recommendations, as well as specific questions for which the Work Track is seeking input.
 These topics have not yet been considered by the SubPro Working Group as a whole.

 The Work Track 5 Supplemental Report is structured similarly to the Initial Report, especially in that it does not contain a “Statement of level of consensus for the recommendations presented in the Initial Report.”
-As with the Initial Report, the Co-Chairs of the Working Group continue to believe that it is pre-mature to measure the level of consensus of Work Track and Working Group members, and that doing so could have the unintended consequence of locking Work Track and Working Group members into positions of support or opposition prior to soliciting public comment from the community on those recommendations.
-To form such definitive positions at this early of a stage could have the adverse effect of being less open to modifications to those positions as a result of community input.
+As with the Initial Report, the Co-Chairs of the Working Group continue to believe that it is premature to measure the level of consensus of Work Track and Working Group members, and that doing so could have the unintended consequence of locking Work Track and Working Group members into positions of support or opposition prior to soliciting public comment from the community on those recommendations.
+To form such definitive positions at this early a stage could have the adverse effect of being less open to modifications to those positions as a result of community input.
 The Co-Leaders of Work Track 5 support this approach and, after discussion with Work Track members, have adopted it for Work Track 5.

-After a comprehensive review of public comments received on the Work Track 5 Supplemental Report, the Working Track will deliberate further on the preliminary recommendations contained herein.
-Once that is completed, the Working Group will conduct a formal consensus call on all recommendations before the recommendations are integrated into the Final Report.
+After a comprehensive review of public comments received on the Work Track 5 Supplemental Report, the Work Track 5 will deliberate further on the preliminary recommendations and potential options for recommendations contained herein.
+Once that is completed, the full Working Group will deliberate and conduct a formal consensus call on all recommendations before the recommendations are integrated into the Final Report.

 Therefore, comments on any preliminary recommendations, options and/or questions presented are welcomed and encouraged.
 In addition, in some cases the Working Track was unable to reach preliminary recommendations.
 The community, therefore, should not limit itself to commenting on only the preliminary recommendations, options, and questions specifically identified in the Work Track 5 Supplemental Report, but on any other items that may not have been adequately addressed.
 For example, if there is an option you believe the Work Track should consider, but that option is not presented or even discussed in the Work Track 5 Supplemental Report, please provide detailed information about that option, along with any background, context and supporting documents.